acidmasculinity/acidmasculinity.github.io/_source/lore/bernan.md

 ---
 authors:
   - Bernan, Dale
-title: "It Came From Something Awful"
+title: "It Came From Something Awful: How a Toxic Troll Army Accidentally Memed Donald Trump Into Office"
+year: 2019
+publisher: "All Points Books"
 ---

-Gets angry near the Trump era.